ava-brn/lib-eiscp/README.md

-## node-eiscp
+# lib-eiscp

 This is a node module to control and interact with Onkyo receivers over the network.

-Basically it is a merge of my previous module which was really simple and https://github.com/miracle2k/onkyo-eiscp translated to javascript, which means a lot more features but some stuff still missing like handling multiple receivers and special commands (ranges are supported though).
+It's a fork of <https://github.com/tillbaks/node-eiscp> which in turn was inspired by <https://github.com/miracle2k/onkyo-eiscp>.

+The goal is to support multiple receivers and modern JS.

 ### How to use it?